CoralShades/XeroPulse-V2/docs/prd/epic-4-platform-refinement-advanced-features.md

 #### Acceptance Criteria

 1. Export functionality added to each dashboard: "Export to PDF" button in dashboard header or toolbar
-2. PDF generation implemented using Superset's built-in export feature or headless browser (Puppeteer/Playwright)
+2. PDF generation implemented using Metabase's built-in export feature or headless browser (Puppeteer/Playwright)
 3. PDF layout optimized:
    - Dashboard title and date range included in header
    - All charts render correctly in PDF (no truncation, proper sizing)